aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 When you execute conversion of a document to a fixed-page format e.g. to PDF or XPS, then Aspose.Words will automatically update page layout-related fields PAGE, PAGEREF found in headers/footers of the document.
 This behavior mimics the behavior of Microsoft Word when printing a document.If you want to update all other fields in the document, then you need to call **Document.update_fields** before rendering the document.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Rendering.docx)

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-UpdateDocFields.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-UpdateDocFields.py" >}}

 ### Automatic Field Update during Mail Merge